Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-When you study international human rights, you're not just learning about organizations—you're learning how the global community has built overlapping systems to address one of the hardest problems in international relations: how do you enforce rights across sovereign borders?
-These organizations represent different approaches to that challenge: some investigate and shame, others prosecute and punish, while still others provide humanitarian relief or set global standards.
-Understanding these distinctions is essential for exam success.
+When you study international human rights, you're not just learning about organizations.
+You're learning how the global community has built overlapping systems to address one of the hardest problems in international relations: how do you enforce rights across sovereign borders?
+These organizations represent different approaches to that challenge.
+Some investigate and shame, others prosecute and punish, and still others provide humanitarian relief or set global standards.

-The organizations you'll encounter here illustrate key concepts like intergovernmental vs. non-governmental actors, regional vs. universal systems, enforcement mechanisms, and the tension between state sovereignty and human rights protection.
-Don't just memorize names and founding dates—know what function each organization serves and what limitations it faces.
+The organizations here illustrate key concepts like intergovernmental vs. non-governmental actors, regional vs. universal systems, enforcement mechanisms, and the tension between state sovereignty and human rights protection.
+Don't just memorize names and founding dates.
+Know what function each organization serves and what limitations it faces.
 That's what you're really being tested on.

-Compare: UNHRC vs. OHCHR—both are UN bodies, but the UNHRC is a political body of member states while OHCHR is the bureaucratic/administrative arm led by the High Commissioner.
-If an FRQ asks about UN human rights architecture, distinguish between the political and operational components.
+Compare: UNHRC vs. OHCHR.
+Both are UN bodies, but the UNHRC is a political body of member states while OHCHR is the bureaucratic/administrative arm led by the High Commissioner.
+If a question asks about UN human rights architecture, distinguish between the political and operational components.

 NGOs operate outside government control, giving them independence but also limiting their formal enforcement power.
 Their influence comes through research credibility, public mobilization, and shaming tactics.

-Compare: Amnesty International vs. Human Rights Watch—both are major NGOs, but Amnesty emphasizes mass membership mobilization while HRW focuses on elite-level policy influence through detailed investigations.
-Both use documentation and publicity, but their theories of change differ.
+Compare: Amnesty International vs. Human Rights Watch.
+Both are major NGOs, but Amnesty emphasizes mass membership mobilization while HRW focuses on elite-level policy influence through detailed investigations.
+Both use documentation and publicity, but their theories of change differ: Amnesty bets on public pressure from below, HRW on influencing decision-makers from above.

 These institutions represent the strongest enforcement mechanism in international human rights: individual criminal prosecution.
 They address the most serious violations and aim to end impunity for perpetrators.

-Compare: ICC vs. domestic courts—the complementarity principle makes the ICC a "court of last resort."
-This is a key concept: international criminal law defers to national sovereignty unless states fail to act.
-Expect questions about why major powers haven't joined.
+Compare: ICC vs. domestic courts.
+The complementarity principle makes the ICC a "court of last resort."
+International criminal law defers to national sovereignty unless states fail to act.
+Expect questions about why major powers haven't joined and how that affects the Court's legitimacy and effectiveness.

 Regional courts and commissions operate within specific geographic areas, often achieving stronger compliance than global bodies because member states share legal traditions and face peer pressure from neighbors.

-Compare: ECtHR vs. IACHR vs. ACHPR—all three are regional systems, but the European system has the strongest compliance record due to binding judgments and political integration.
-The Inter-American and African systems face greater challenges with state cooperation.
+Compare: ECtHR vs. IACHR vs. ACHPR.
+All three are regional systems, but the European system has the strongest compliance record due to binding judgments and deep political integration among member states.
+The Inter-American and African systems face greater challenges with state cooperation and resources.
 Know that regional systems vary dramatically in effectiveness.

 Some organizations focus on specific populations or contexts rather than general human rights monitoring.
 They combine rights advocacy with direct service delivery.

-Compare: ICRC vs. Amnesty International—both address human rights, but ICRC maintains strict neutrality and confidentiality to preserve humanitarian access, while Amnesty publicly names and shames violators.
-This reflects fundamentally different theories about how to protect rights.
+Compare: ICRC vs. Amnesty International.
+Both address human rights, but the ICRC maintains strict neutrality and confidentiality to preserve humanitarian access, while Amnesty publicly names and shames violators.
+This reflects fundamentally different theories about how to protect rights: quiet engagement vs. public pressure.

 | Concept | Best Examples |